blinklabs-io/docs/src/content/docs/guides/bursa/006-script-commands.md

 Bursa Command Line Guide for Multi-Signature Operations.

 ## Commands for Multi-Signature Operations
-Bursa can also be used to generate multi-signature script.
+Bursa can also be used to generate multi-signature scripts.
 The Bursa script command has 3 command types that you can run.

 > **Script command types:**
 >  - **create:** Creates a new multi-signature script